Club Med says Q1 sales rise, upbeat on summer

-PARIS (Reuters) - French holiday operator Club Mediterranee CMIP.PA posted a 6 percent rise in revenue for the first quarter of fiscal 2011/12, thanks to more bookings for its upmarket vacation villages, and said summer 2012 sales were off to an encouraging start.
+PARIS, March 12 (Reuters) - French holiday operator Club Mediterranee posted a 6 percent rise in revenue for the first quarter of fiscal 2011/12, thanks to more bookings for its upmarket vacation villages, and said summer 2012 sales were off to an encouraging start.

 “First-quarter 2012 saw a further increase in business and customer gains in the upmarket 4-5 Trident segment despite a downturn in the economic and tourism environment in Europe,” Chief Executive Henri Giscard d‘Estaing said.